Research

-The FOCOS Research Unit performs a systematic collection, analysis and interpretation of clinical data.
-The eventual goal is to contribute to the body of knowledge regarding clinical practice and to inform clinical decisions in orthopedic and spine surgery.
+The FOCOS Research Unit systematically collects, analyzes, and interprets clinical data to contribute to the body of knowledge about clinical practice and inform clinical decisions in orthopaedic and spine surgery.

 Members of the research team perform a wide range of activities at the core of the clinical research process such as: